-The City is developing plans for managing drainage and watershed health.
+The City has developed plans for managing drainage and watershed health.
 The creation of these plans (called “Integrated Stormwater Management Plans” or ISMPs) is a key action of the City of Maple Ridge Strategic Plan for 2019-2022 and supports the goals of the Official Community Plan.

 The ISMPs are intended to achieve several goals, such as:

 • Collect information on Maple Ridge drainage systems, watershed health, design criteria, policy and development practices

 • Review the performance of drainage systems under existing and future climate change conditions

 • Identify priority locations for more detailed drainage studies and potential infrastructure capacity upgrades

 • Complete a high-level assessment of watershed health in Maple Ridge and develop plans for ongoing monitoring